maxvrdev/laravel-microservices/README.md

 # laravel-microservices

-- two seperate applications talk to each other
+- Two seperate applications talk to each other
 - Utilizing jobs & queues
 - Docker container launches each instance within two unique ports